-Leaping from Boston in 1950 to Wall Street in 1986 to lavish Malibu today, David Ives (The Liar, The Metromaniacs) gives his “tranlaptation” treatment to Carl Sternheim’s epic trilogy, Scenes from the Heroic Life of the Middle Classes – an evening filled with panties falling, lovers juggling, dueling pistols shooting and other signs of near-apocalypse.
+Leaping from Boston in 1950 to Wall Street in 1987 to lavish Malibu tomorrow morning, David Ives (The Liar, The Metromaniacs) gives his “translaptation” treatment to Carl Sternheim’s epic trilogy, Scenes from the Heroic Lives of the Middle Classes—with panties falling, dueling pistols going off, brunch being eaten and other signs of near-apocalypse.

 Carl Sternheim was a master of satire in the age of German Expressionism – more or less the top of the 20th century.
 I’ve admired Sternheim’s work since college, but it was his trilogy of plays about a family called the Masks that really intrigued me.
 In the first and most well-known play, sometimes called “The Underpants,” Louise Mask and her husband are in the street watching a royal parade go by when her underpants fall down.
 Louise’s husband – a Ralph Kramden type – is furious that his wife could lose her underpants in front of the king, unaware that her underwear has attracted the attention of a couple of other men.
 Needless to say, complications and comedy follow.